guardian/frontend/README.md

 Play Framework will recompile code changes on refresh.

-To create project files for use in IntelliJ, run the `gen-idea` task from the root SBT project. see https://github.com/mpeltonen/sbt-idea
+To create project files for use in IntelliJ, run the `gen-idea` task from the root SBT project.
+See https://github.com/mpeltonen/sbt-idea.

 Further information on using the Play console is available [here][play2-console].